top of page

 Every garment differs on the level of hi-visibility conformity.
 Please see the classes below:

-Class 3 - Highest class, typically consists of upper body and full sleeved garments
+Class 3 - Highest class, typically consists of upper body and full sleeved garments or coveralls

 Class 2 - Mid level, typically consists of short or no sleeve garments and some trousers